How to Improve & Maintain a Good Credit Score

 2. Establish credit, if you need to

+The easiest way to establish a credit score is to open a credit card and PAY IT OFF IN FULL EVERY MONTH.
 A super simple way to do this, without risking mountains of debt, is to pay for a monthly subscription, like Netflix, with that credit card.
-Automate the subscription payment and automate the payoff of the credit card.

 Carefully using a credit card helps you: